Vambori

-Vambori or Wambori (Marathi: वांबोरी) is a Panchyat town located in Rahuri Tehsil and, fall under Ahmadnagar district, Maharashtra State, India.
+Vambori or Wambori (Marathi: वांबोरी) is a Panchyat town located in Rahuri Tehsil and, fall under Ahilya Nagar district, Maharashtra State, India.

 Vambori village falls under Rahuri assembly constituency, and Ahmednagar Lok Sabha constituency.

 Location and transportation

 It is situated 19 km away from its sub-district Rahuri, 14 km Away From (M.P.K.V) Mahatma Phule Krishi Vidyapeeth and 25 km away from district Ahmednagar.

 MSRTC buses are primary mode of transportation.

 Geographical area

 The Total Geographical land area of Vambori is About 5425.97 hectares.

 Demographics

 According to the 2011 Indian census, Vambori has a population of 19213 of which 9977 are males while 9236 are females as per Population Census 2011.

 Vambori village slightly higher literacy rate compared to Maharashtra. literacy rate of Vambori village at 82.52% compared to 82.34% of Maharashtra.

 Local administration

 The local administration of the village is handled by the Gram Panchayat, Vambori.